Sdcrouse/Sdcrouse.github.io/_posts/2019-01-22-client_server_and_request_response_the_heart_of_fullstack_web_development.markdown

 So, how does this all tie in to the connection between Front-End and Back-End web development?
 Simple: it IS that connection! **Front-End** deals with the **client** side of web development, such as the appearance of the webpage (HTML/CSS) and the different ways you can interact with it (Javascript). **Back-End**, on the other hand, deals with the **server** side, such as receiving the request and creating an HTTP response to send back to the client.

 The bottom line is that both Front-End and Back-End are needed for web development; they are two sides of the same coin (Fullstack web development).
 The request/response cycle and the client/server model illustrate how Front-End and Back-End web development relate to each other.
-For more information, check out the resources below.
+For more information, check out the Resources.

+### Feedback

+I am always open to suggestions for improvement on my blog posts!
+If you have any feedback for me, please feel free to [raise an issue here](https://github.com/Sdcrouse/Sdcrouse.github.io).
+I will do my best to get back to you promptly.

 ### Resources and Further Reading